camunda/blog.camunda.org/content/post/2016/10/migrate-from-activiti-to-camunda.md

 Enjoy!

-PS: If we hear of problems doing migration we will update this blog post accordingly, so it is worth to check for updates by whenever you want to start your migration project.
+PS: If we hear of problems during the migration process we will update this blog post accordingly, so it is worth to check for updates whenever you want to start your migration project.